CA 317 Feature Writing

 FINAL DRAFT magazine length

-Plagiarism:Plagiarism involves the use of quotations without quotation marks, the use of quotations without indication of the source, the use of another's idea without acknowledging the source, the submission of a paper, laboratory report, project, or class assignment (any portion of such) prepared by another person, or incorrect paraphrasing. from Park University 2011-2012 Undergraduate Catalog Page 95Lofflin's policy:
+Plagiarism:Plagiarism involves the use of quotations without quotation marks, the use of quotations without indication of the source, the use of another's idea without acknowledging the source, the submission of a paper, laboratory report, project, or class assignment (any portion of such) prepared by another person, or incorrect paraphrasing. from Park University 2010-2011 Undergraduate Catalog Page 92-93INSTRUCTOR'S NOTE ON PLAGIARISM: I don't intend to get into a debate about the

 Attendance Policy:Instructors are required to maintain attendance records and to report absences via the online attendance reporting system.